Geometric Superfluid Weight in Quasicrystals

-In this work, we develop a real-space framework to characterize quantum geometry in aperiodic systems lacking translational symmetry and reveal its geometric contribution to superfluidity in quasicrystalline superconductors.
-Using the attractive Hubbard model on a Fibonacci-modulated stub lattice that hosts a flat energy spectrum, we demonstrate how quasiperiodic modulation enhances the superfluid weight.
-In the weak-coupling limit, we establish a direct relation between the superfluid weight and a flux-space QM defined via flux insertion.
+In this work, we develop a general real-space framework for characterize quantum geometry in aperiodic systems lacking translational symmetry and reveal the geometric origin of superfluidity in quasicrystalline superconductors.
+In the weak-coupling limit, we universally establish a direct relation between the superfluid weight and a flux-space QM defined via flux insertion.
+Applying this general framework to the attractive Hubbard model on various extrinsic and intrinsic quasicrystals (QCs) that host a flat-energy spectra, we demonstrate how modulation of the quantum metric controls the superfluid weight.
 Furthermore, we show that quasiperiodicity tunes the integrated flux-space quantum metric by inducing fluctuations in the spread of Wannier functions.